IanAWatson/LillyMol/docs/Molecule_Tools/SAFE.md

  -M maxnr=<n>   the maximum number of non-ring atoms that can be in a fragment -g ...         standardisation options
- -z             ignore connection table errors on input -v             verbose output
+ -z             ignore connection table errors on input -T ...
+Element transformations - suggest '-T Br=Cl -T I=Cl' -t             test the unique smiles of the parent against that formed from the SAFE representation.
+                This only works if chirality is removed and isotopes NOT added.
+ -v             verbose output
 ```
 ## Options